tonymm81/table_project/README.md

 - Remember to upload the wlandevices and python server to rasbian
 - I have updated now the automatic update logic.
 Now the rasbiantkinter app keeps its own devices.json and python server keeps this owx devices_server.json file.
 This how we awoid to different programs to use the same file at the same time.

+## version 132
+- I modify the program to use database.
+It is so pointless to figure out why the json file is not changing.
+Next step is to configure the whole program to use database.

+### bugs so far
+- Not updating the new devices automaticly
+- Json data is wrong form.
+There is tkinter specifig data missing
+- Delay in changing the device status

 ## Spells
 sudo systemctl daemon-reload